 I figured out how to get it down to 700 calories a day by the time I was twelve, and on good days I got it down to 400 without anyone noticing.

-I did this while playing basketball in the fall, volleyball in the winter, and cross country in the summer.
+At the time, I was playing basketball in the fall, volleyball in the winter, and cross country in the summer.
 I don’t think it’s a coincidence that at this time I was introduced to my lifelong companions, depression and anxiety.

 13 years old